matrom01-v2/ProjectASCDWS_Site/design.md

 ### Item Database (`ItemDatabase.cs`)
 ---
-Item database stores all instances of unique items to be quickly referenced and copied into the player's inventory.
+Item database is a singleton that stores all instances of unique items to be quickly referenced and copied into the player's inventory.

 - All Item instances are declared upon `Awake()` to allow for quick retrieval when in-game.
   * Currently implemented via a list; Dictionary<int, Item> will be implemented next sprint.